ananqrareya/SOCAILMEDIA-API-s/README.md

 4. **Security:** The application utilizes Spring Security to ensure secure authentication and authorization processes, protecting user data and interactions.
 5. **Scalability:** Built with Spring Boot, the application is designed to scale efficiently, accommodating a growing number of users and interactions.

-For more details on how to use the API, please refer to the provided endpoint documentation and examples.

 ---